lishiyo/digital-twin-mem0/dev_docs/v1_tasks.md

 3. Generate personalized recommendations based on external context
 4. Update its knowledge based on user feedback and interactions

-The implementation is organized into 6 phases, with **phases 1-3 forming the critical path**:
+The implementation is organized into 6 phases, with **phases 1-3 forming the critical path**.
+The tasks are numbered by:
+- Phases (1-5) - High-level grouping by implementation timeline
+- Task categories (1.x-6.x) - Functional groupings regardless of phase:
+    - 1.x: Database Schema Changes
+    - 2.x: Graphiti Schema
+    - 3.x: Data Ingestion
+    - 4.x: Agent Components
+    - 5.x: API Endpoints
+    - 6.x: Metrics

+This approach allows tracking both when a task should be done (phase) and what functional area it belongs to (category number).

 ## Phase 1: Foundation